Saudi TV channel: Fire at Aramco facility, no cause given | Devdiscourse

-The channel did not elaborate.
-Online videos showed a massive blaze on the horizon, with the apparent sound of gunfire in the background.

 State media in Saudi Arabia did not immediately report on the incident.
-Requests for comment to Aramco and officials in the kingdom were not immediately acknowledged.
-(AP) PMS
+Requests for comment sent to Aramco and officials in the kingdom were not immediately acknowledged.
+The Dubai-based satellite channel Al-Arabiya first acknowledged the blaze, citing its own correspondent in the area.
+The channel said the blaze had been brought under control, without elaborating or offering a cause.

+Saudi Aramco describes its oil processing facility there as "the largest crude oil stabilization plant in the world."
+The facility processes sour crude oil into sweet crude, then later transports onto transshipment points on the Persian Gulf and the Red Sea.
+Estimates suggest it can process up to 7 million barrels of crude oil a day.
+The plant has been targeted in the past by militants.
+Al-Qaida-claimed suicide bombers tried but failed to attack the oil complex in February 2006.
+(AP)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)